 It's also important to know if the specific goat has a history of health issues.
 You can also ask about their parents and their health history.
 For example, some goats have a higher tolerance for parasites than others.

-If you’re getting an adult doe it’s good to know if they have ever kidded before, how many times, and the average number of kids they produce.
+If you're getting an adult doe it's good to know if they have ever kidded before, how many times, and the average number of kids they produce.
 You will also want to know how much milk they produce, on average, if you are interested in dairy goats.
+Not only does this let you know their milk production and quality, but if you decide to breed them it will help you look for the specific goat kidding signs that they typically display.

 Bucks are a little simpler.
 You can ask if they have any proven kids and how many breedings they have had.
 They may not keep track of the number of breedings but most herd keepers will have a record of kids.